ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Behold this rnin!
+Twas a skull.
+Once of ethereal spirit full;
+This narrow ceil was life&#x27;s retreat.
+This space was thought&#x27;s mysterious seat.
+w hat beautious vision tilled this spot !
+w bat dreams or pleasure long forgot !
+Nor hope, nor joy, nor love, nor fear.
-t one trace of record here.
+Have left one trace of record here.
 Beneath this monlderlnr eanony
 Once shown the brigh t and busy eye ;
 rsui start not at me aismai voio ;